-When your pelvic floor muscles weaken and stretch, pelvic prolapse can occur.
-Without proper treatment, your pelvic organs slip out of place and bulge into the vagina.
+When the pelvic floor muscles weaken and stretch, pelvic (uterine) prolapse can occur.
+This is when pelvic organs slip out of place and create a bulging sensation or actual protrusion into the vagina.